douglasapeixoto/trajectory-data-loader/README.md

 # Trajectory Data Loader
 ----------
-A system for trajectory data loading, representation, and integration, with support for trajectory data compression (i.e. lossless Delta compression).
+A system for trajectory data loading, representation, and integration, with support for trajectory data compression (i.e. lossless Delta compression), and synthetic data generation.
 Provides templates for representation of different input trajectory datasets, for data integration and storage.
-Currently application provides four different storage options, i.e. Local directory, MongoDB, HBase (Distributed storage), and VoltDB (in-memory storage).
+Currently application provides three different storage options, i.e. Local directory, MongoDB, HDFS (Distributed file system).

 This application also generates statistical information (Metadata) about the input dataset.
 This application  was built using Java 8, and also provides a platform independent GUI (based on JavaFX) for easy trajectory data loading and parsing.